 The structure and operations of sales departments have been changing across industries and sectors for decades.
 As with nearly every other facet of life, the rise and integration of technology have triggered significant consumer behavior changes.
 As any good salesperson would say, you need to sell in the way that clients are buying.

 If you’re looking for an answer to the title question, the answer is “sort of.”
-Outside sales are indeed shrinking, and the sales business model is changing rapidly in real time alongside the market.
-Outside sales certainly looks much different than it did 20 or 30 years ago.
+Outside sales are indeed shrinking, and the sales business model is changing rapidly in real-time alongside the market.
+Outside sales certainly looks much different than it did 20 or 30 years ago, a top sales executive recruiter at Cowen Partners explains.
+Here’s why.

 The biggest downfall of outside sales was that that it was developed around a pace of life that no longer exists.
 Sales in the field were slow, chatty, and made over the course of 18 holes of golf.
 No one was in a rush, because salespeople were the most effective methods of attaining product or service information.
 And the end goal was about much more than a one-off sale: it was a salesman’s unique relationship to the client that cultivated customer loyalty and recurring business.